norsez/norsez-dsp-kit/README.md

 ##Runnable samples

 I have compiled the above two examples into two runnable jars namely, `monolith.jar` and `rainstorm.jar` respectively.
-You should be able to click each of them to run without building them yourself, but do it at your own risk :)
+If you have JDK 6 (or better) installed on your machine, you should be able to click each of them to run without building them yourself, but do it at your own risk :)